oils-for-unix/oils/doc/error-handling.md

 But assignment builtins have the problem again:

     local x=$(false)  # $? is 0 -- exit code is clobbered
-                      # disallowed by Oil's strict_errexit
+                      # disallowed by YSH strict_errexit

-So shell is confusing and inconsistent, but Oil fixes all these problems.
+So shell is confusing and inconsistent, but YSH fixes all these problems.
 You never lose the exit code of `false`.